 Chinese characters dice

-You can write the radicals and the relevant characters (please refer to the tracing exercise) on the dice and play games.
-I used red to write the radical (e.g. 人) on the top and the bottom of the dice, then I wrote 4 relevant characters (今, 你, 傘, 他) in black on the other four sides.
+You can write radicals and the relevant characters on dice and play games.
+I used a red marker for the radical (e.g. 人) on the top and the bottom of the dice.
+With a black marker, I wrote 4 relevant characters (今, 你, 傘, 他) on the other sides.